OpenNMT/OpenNMT/README.md

 * `word_vec_size`: Word embedding size.
 * `attn`:  If = 1, use attention over the source sequence during decoding.
 If = 0, then it uses the last hidden state of the decoder as the context at each time step.
+* `brnn`: If = 1, use a bidirectional LSTM on the encoder side.
+Input embeddings (or CharCNN if using characters)  are shared between the forward/backward LSTM, and hidden states of the corresponding forward/backward LSTMs are added to obtain the hidden representation for that time step.
 * `use_chars_enc`: If = 1, use characters on the encoder side (as inputs).
 * `use_chars_dec`: If = 1, use characters on the decoder side (as inputs).
 * `reverse_src`: If = 1, reverse the source sequence.
 The original sequence-to-sequence paper